 The Schmallenberg Virus

-In August 2011, a mysterious disease appeared in adult cattle in the west German town of Schmallenberg, situated some 70 miles east of Cologne, and hitherto best known for its textiles.
-From there it spread into Holland and Belgium.
-Initially manifesting as fever, loss of appetite, reduced milk yield and occasional diarrhoea, lasting for a few days; by November it became apparent that afflicted animals, which included cattle, sheep and goats, were giving birth to young with severe deformations of the limbs including fused joints, and damage to the nervous system.
-Many such animals were still-born.
-The adult animals themselves usually make a normal recovery with no lasting effects, although the loss in body weight and reduced milk yield reduces their value.
+In August 2011, a mysterious disease appeared in adult cattle in the west German town of Schmallenberg, situated some 70 miles east of Cologne and hitherto best known for its textiles.
+From there, it spread into Holland and Belgium.
+Initially manifesting as fever, loss of appetite, reduced milk yield, and occasional diarrhea lasting for a few days, by November it became apparent that afflicted animals, which included cattle, sheep, and goats, were giving birth to young with severe deformations of the limbs, including fused joints, and damage to the nervous system.
+Many such animals were stillborn.
+The adult animals themselves usually make a normal recovery with no lasting effects, although the loss in body weight and reduced milk yield reduce their value.

 By December 2011, it was apparent that a novel virus species was involved, and it was placed putatively in the genus Orthobunyaviridae.
 This is a large group of viruses, containing some 170 species, most of which are spread by biting insects and which cause diseases of cattle.
 Hitherto, probably the best known virus in this genus was La Crosse virus (California Encephalitis Virus) which is spread by a mosquito vector, and causes encephalitis in children and forestry workers in wooded areas of the United States.